Bikepacking MINI PANNIERS! 17 Nano/Small Bike Front Fork Panniers

 I’ve got another favorite to share – these affordable bike panniers from Lone Peak come with a nifty feature: they open up completely, just like a suitcase.
 This makes organizing and accessing your gear a breeze.

-The Sundance panniers are some of the lightest front bags around, weighing in at a mere 2.2 lbs for a pair.
+The Sundance panniers are among the lightest front bags around, weighing a mere 2.2 lbs per pair.
 They’re perfect for front panniers or for cyclists who like to keep their bikepacking gear minimal.

 Lone Peak means business with its 1000D Nylon construction – tough as nails.
 The pannier hooks, available in 10mm or 8mm widths, may not be flashy, but they’re dependable.
 With a center cinch strap to keep things secure, it’s versatile enough for either side of your bike rack.